rkalendar/TotalRepeats/README.md

 Latest additions to TotalRepeats:

-- **Containment clustering is now the default, and `-union` uses both measures.** The old measure compared the whole-composition k-mer profile of two blocks, so a short element that is a copy of only *part* of a longer one was drowned out and left ungrouped — and repeat blocks are mostly short.
-Clustering now groups a block with a seed when most of its k-mers *occur inside* that seed (an asymmetric containment index on canonical k-mers), placing short elements with the longer repeats that contain them and labelling reverse-complemented copies on the minus strand.
-On a 1.4 Mb genome whose blocks have a median length of 190 bp this groups 465 of 765 blocks where the old measure grouped 205. `-contain` is still accepted (it now selects the default), `-vector` opts back into the old measure, and `-union` runs both — which finds more than either alone, because the two measures group genuinely different blocks.
+- **Containment clustering is now the default, and `-union` uses both measures.** Clustering groups a block with a seed when most of its k-mers *occur inside* that seed (an asymmetric containment index on canonical k-mers), placing short elements with the longer repeats that contain them and labelling reverse-complemented copies on the minus strand.
+On a 1.4 Mb genome whose blocks have a median length of 190 bp this groups 465 of 765 blocks. `-contain` is still accepted (it now selects the default), `-vector` selects the composition measure, and `-union` runs both — which finds more than either alone.
+See [Clustering measures](#clustering-measures).

+- **`-vector` rebuilt: 5× more real homology, and its false groupings removed.** The composition measure used one similarity threshold at every block length, even though the score chance alone produces varies enormously with length — and with the genome.
+That was wrong in both directions at once: checked against evidence independent of it (exact 25-mer sharing, adjudicated by Smith-Waterman against a shuffled null), it missed most real homology **and only 52% of what it grouped was real**.
+It now compares raw 4-mer counts by cosine against a chance floor calibrated per length scale from the run's own data, and matches a long seed window-by-window at the candidate's own scale.
+On `MF782455` that takes it from 205 blocks at 52% real to **436 blocks at 98% real** — 67 → 354 genuinely homologous members — while keeping its near-zero memory.
+It can now also find copies too diverged to share any exact k-mer, which `-contain` cannot.
 See [Clustering measures](#clustering-measures).
 - **Comparative analyses are no longer capped at ~2 GB.** The `-collate`, `-joint`, and `-combinemask` modes previously failed with `OutOfMemoryError: Requested string length exceeds VM limit` once the *combined* length of all input sequences passed ~2.1 GB — Java's hard limit on the size of a single array/`String`.
 They now concatenate the inputs **virtually** and address them with **64-bit (long) coordinates**, so a joint analysis scales to pangenome-sized data (tens of Gb) without ever materializing a single oversized string.
 Each individual sequence/chromosome is still limited to 2 GB; the *total* across files is now effectively bounded only by available RAM.
 - **Per-file reports in every comparative mode.** `-collate`, `-joint`, and `-combinemask` now each emit an individual GFF3 annotation, PNG, and SVG per input file (named after that file), *in addition to* the combined report.
 Each genome can be inspected on its own while the joint clustering is preserved — the same family keeps the same `ClusterID`, colour, row, and reference label in both the per-file and combined views.
 - **Pangenome analysis — core / accessory / unique — across all comparative modes.** Every combine run now writes a pangenome report classifying each repeat family by how many sequences it occurs in: **core** (present in all), **accessory** (present in some), and **unique** (present in one).
 It includes the family-frequency spectrum, per-sequence statistics, a pairwise shared-family matrix (Jaccard similarity), and a machine-readable presence/absence matrix.
 See [`-collate`](#-collate--comparative-analysis).